max-abe-king/workflows/data_quality_check/README.md

 1. Create a new workflow in your [Treasure Data Console](https://console.treasuredata.com/app/workflows/ "Treasure Data").

-2. Copy and paste the entire Data_Quality_Check.dig file into the workflow.
+2. Copy and paste the entire table_schema_change_detection.dig file into the workflow.

 3. Add a project file for each query in the 'sql' folder and make sure to adjust names to reflect.
 Paste in the queries.